qwinff/qwinff-doc/html/_sources/using.txt

 QuickStart
 ==========

-When you start QWinFF, you will see is the **Main Window**.
+When you start QWinFF, you will see the **Main Window**.
 At the top of the Main Window is the **Toolbar**, which contains most common operations you will need.
 Below the Toolbar is the `Task List`_.
 The Task List is used to display all conversion tasks.
 At the bottom-right corner, there is a **Start** button.
 At the